-Connecting your Google Sheets to SQL Server database allows you to synchronize data between these two platforms.
+Connecting your Google Sheets to SQL Server database allows you to synchronize data between these platforms.
 This opens up possibilities like building collaborative business intelligence dashboards on top of your Sheets data fed from a SQL Server database.

 In this guide, we outline two simple methods for establishing connectivity and syncing data between Google Sheets and SQL Server.
 By linking these cloud-based spreadsheets and on-premises databases together, you can enable convenient data access and updates for your organization.